Managers account for 70% of variance in employee engagement scores.Gallup, 2014 Why Great Managers Are So Rare

 Thanks for the Feedback

 This book is powerful and is for you if you are struggling with receiving or giving feedback.
-It goes through elements that you or your team may be facing that are hard-wired (almost) into us.
-The book continues to discuss not only what’s happening physically when people are shutting down but ways to approach overcoming these blockers.
+It goes through elements that you or your team may face that are hard-wired (almost) into us.
+The book continues to discuss what’s happening physically when people are shutting down and ways to overcome these blockers.

 Leadership and Self-Deception

 This book is a must-read for all managers – in my opinion.
 We all have baggage; no employee is brand new to the world.
-The concept of identifying one’s own “Ghost in the Machine” is absolutely beautiful and powerful.
+Identifying one’s own “Ghost in the Machine” is wonderful and powerful.
 I love the complexity of humans.
-But, if you manage others, you need to start with a good understanding of your own faults.
+But, if you manage others, you should start with a good understanding of your own faults.